 Fibre can bring health benefits and help you feel full so opting for a high fibre cereal will provide your body with a good start to the day.
 Make sure you avoid the traditional sugar filled cereals as these will increase your calorie intake while not necessarily helping provide what your body needs.
 Go instead for the more natural cereals that have no processing and no added salt or sugar for optimal nutrition.

-For many women, a busy lifestyle means rushing in the morning and skipping breakfast is a common but bad habit to get into.
+For many people, a busy lifestyle means rushing in the morning and skipping breakfast is a common, but bad habit to get into.

-Breakfast can make a big difference to our health and weight, reaping the benefits for us and there are many options which are quick and easy to make, from smoothies, to energy bars, from cereal to porridge, so no more excuses ladies!
+Breakfast can make a big difference to our health and weight, reaping the benefits for us and there are many options which are quick and easy to make, from smoothies, to energy bars, from cereal to porridge, so no more excuses!